aptos-foundation/AIPs/aips/aip-21.md

 ## Risks and Drawbacks

-- Make an asset fungible is not an irreversible operation and there is no way to clear the fungible asset data if not needed any more.
+- Making an asset fungible is not an irreversible operation and there is no way to clear the fungible asset data if not needed any more.
+Though one could burn all representations of that fungible asset.
-- The solution to use primary store is not perfect in that the same `DeriveRef` could also be used by other module to squat the primary store object.
-This requires the creator of metadata to bear that in mind.
-So we limit the function can be only called by `primary_store` module for now.
-The reason behind this is the name deriving scheme does not have native domain separator for different modules.
+- The use of primary stores has some implication on performance as the application must perform a sha-256 hashing algorithm to access each asset in a transaction.
+At the same time, object indexers are still in their infancy and secondary stores are not readily available.

 ## Future Potential

-There is still some room for improvements of management capabilities and the way to locate fungible asset objects.
-Once we have a powerful indexer with a different programming model then it may be unnecessary to have primary store anymore.

-## Suggested implementation timeline

-By end of March.
+As this standard stabilizies, we anticipate SDK and indexing solutions to eliminate the need for the primary store allowing for clearer transaction transcripts as well as a path towards better parallelization of transactions on-chain.

 ## Suggested deployment timeline